 A good iPhone tripod will let you prop your smartphone up at the ideal height and angle for those hours-long videoconference calls with coworkers and family members.
+But there are a ton of iPhone tripods out there; here are the best.

 - Best iPhone lenses